BEI DATA

 Civic Participation

-Black residents are leading a momentum of change through a continuing legacy of civic engagement and high voter turnout across the Inland Empire.
-This resilience is even more exceptional in the face of the disproportionate impacts of the justice system on the regions Black communities.
+Residents are leading a momentum of change through a continuing legacy of strong civic engagement and high voter turnout across the Inland Empire.

-Civic engagement within the Black community exhibits encouraging trends.
-Notably, the community demonstrates robust participation in presidential elections, with an impressive engagement rate of 71.1%.
-These positive trends showcase a commitment to democratic processes and meaningful representation, illustrating the community’s dedication to contributing to the betterment of society.
+Civic engagement within the Inland Empire exhibits encouraging trends.
+Notably, the community demonstrates robust registration rates and high participation in presidential elections.
+These positive trends showcase a commitment to democratic processes and meaningful representation.

 One of many BEI Grantees supporting the community in this area.